Annoraaq/grid-engine/docs/p/ascii-renderer/index.md

 :::

-Now, we need to make sure that GridEngine gets updated in frequent intervals (we choose 50ms).
+Now, we need to make sure that Grid Engine gets updated in frequent intervals (we choose 50ms).
 And on each update we also want to trigger a re-rendering of the ASCII content in the container.

 ::: code-group